tigoe/html-for-conndev/readme.md

 ## HTML, CSS, JavaScript, and the DOM

-A web application is typically a combination of  HTML to define the structural elements of the page (paragraphs, headings, input elements, etc.), CSS to define the styles and layout of the elements, and JavaScript to define their behavior.
-These three technologies (HTML, CSS, and JavaScript) comprise the Document Object Model, or DOM of a web application.
+A web application is typically a combination of  HTML to define the structural elements of the page (paragraphs, headings, input elements, etc.), Cascading Style Sheets (CSS) to define the styles and layout of the elements, and JavaScript to define their behavior.
+These three technologies (HTML, CSS, and JavaScript) comprise the **Document Object Model**, or **DOM** of a web application.
 The objects are the various HTML elements and CSS styles.
 JavaScript is the programming language used to manipulate the DOM and to communicate with other devices.

 You can build a user interface using HTML, CSS and JavaScript and communications protocols to communicate changes betwen that interface and the devices it's designed to control.